 What other types of fruit can my dog eat?

-Strawberries aren't the only fruit suitable for dogs.
+Strawberries aren't the only fresh fruit suitable for dogs.
 They can also eat:

 Like strawberries, these are full of vitamins and minerals that contribute to your dogs overall wellbeing.
 Just go easy on the portions, especially to begin with, and always consult a vet if your dog has any health or dietary concerns.